-Valuation work is used to support clients who wish either to purchase or sell a business or as a part of insurance or due diligence investigations.
+Valuation determines the economic value of a business asset.
+Valuation work is typically used to support clients who wish either to purchase or sell a business or as a part of insurance or due diligence investigations.

 Where applicable, adjustments are made for:

 Asset valuation assignments are typically conducted in accordance with the Royal Institution of Chartered Surveyors (RICS) Valuation Standards.
 The MCI process for conducting valuations consolidates information gathered from technical records and site visits as well as a proprietary 'in-house' database to derive a baseline value of the assets under consideration.
 Adjustments are then made taking into account the age and condition of the equipment.

 Depending on the nature of the assignment, the scope of work may be expanded to include a review (from a technical viewpoint) of:

 Reports follow a structured format and typically include an introduction to the assignment, an outline of the valuation approach or approaches to be adopted, a description of the metal processing assets, details of the assumptions made, value calculations and a valuation statement.
 Written valuation reports are issued either as a stand-alone technical document or as part of a portfolio together with legal, commercial and financial documents.

 For further information, please contact email@example.com.

 For a no-obligation discussion you may also call us on +44 775 149 0885.
 Thank you.